hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p3/6-sdlc/index.md

                 - testing at each iteration
                 - requirement -> development -> testing -> stop
             - advantages
-                - whole system clearly defined and understood
+                - whole System clearly defined and understood
                 - early user feedback
                 - minor details allowed with time
                 - allows additional features to be added